tiagoirineu/personal_blog/content/authors/admin/_index.md

 ---
-bio: My interests include data analysis, probability, finance, and risk.
+bio: My interests include data analysis, data visualization, risk, and a lot of other things that I will probably never have enough time to study.

 education:
   courses: